csound/csound/readme-csound5-complete.txt

 GETTING STARTED

+QuteCsound, a graphical shell for Csound, makes an excellent place to begin the exploration of Csound, especially because QuteCsound has an extensive menu of built-in examples that show off Csound's capabilities.
+Many musicians make QuteCsound their main Csound environment, although there are other excellent environments.
+QuteCsound runs not only Csound code, but also Python scripts.

 The tutorial/tutorial.pdf file is an illustrated tutorial of how to find, install, configure, and use Csound.
 To get started with real-time MIDI performance, for example, see Section 2.1.3.